 Vigils held across island of Ireland in memory of Ashling Murphy

-Crowds gathered in towns and cities following the murder of the 23-year-old.
+Crowds gathered in towns and cities following the murder of the 23-year-old teacher.

-Vigils have taken place across the island of Ireland to remember murdered teacher Ashling Murphy.
+Vigils have taken place across the island of Ireland to remember murdered primary school teacher Ashling Murphy.

+Thousands of people gathered in the late afternoon in Tullamore, Dublin and Belfast, as well as in many other towns to pay tribute to the 23-year-old.

-Irish police are continuing the hunt for the killer of the 23-year-old, who was found dead on Wednesday after going for a run on the banks of the Grand Canal in Tullamore, Co Offaly.
+Irish police are continuing to hunt for the killer of the talented musician, who was found dead on Wednesday after going for a run on the banks of the Grand Canal in Tullamore, Co Offaly.

-Thousands of people gathered in the late afternoon in Tullamore, Dublin and Belfast as well as in many other towns across the island.
+On Friday evening, the Garda said it had made “significant progress” in its investigation but was not releasing details for operational reasons.

+Gardai also said the Murphy family were “appreciative and overwhelmed by the national outpouring of support shown to them”.

-Taoiseach Micheal Martin was among those who gathered outside the Dail on Friday, while deputy First Minister Michelle O’Neill joined the crowd at City Hall in Belfast.
+Taoiseach Micheal Martin was among those who stood in silence outside the Dail parliament in Dublin on Friday, while Northern Ireland’s deputy First Minister Michelle O’Neill joined the crowd at City Hall in Belfast.

+The events were held as the President of Ireland Michael D Higgins paid his own tribute to Ms Murphy and called for society to reflect on what is needed to eliminate violence against women.

+“The outpouring of grief at the death of Ashling shows how we have all been very touched, and it is so exemplary for young and old to read of all Ashling’s accomplishments during her short but brilliant and generous life,” he said.

 More vigils and memorial events will be held in the days to come.

-In Tullamore, shops, businesses and cafes closed early on Friday evening, as the midlands town came largely to a halt as thousands flocked to attend the vigil in a local park.
+In Tullamore, shops, businesses and cafes closed early on Friday, as the midlands town came largely to a halt as thousands attended the vigil in a local park.

+“She was a parent’s dream.
+She was everything you’d want in a daughter.
+She had integrity, she was honest, she was trustworthy.
+She was quirky and a little bit cheeky sometimes, with the loveliest smile, and she’d get away with it because she had this beautiful twinkly smile.

+“She was never in bad humour, she was always smiling and she absolutely loved her fiddle.
+Her parents only told me yesterday that she never had to be told to practise.
+She was bright and energetic and everybody loved her.”

-Earlier, the Irish premier said that the murder of the young teacher had “united the nation in solidarity and revulsion”.
+Earlier, Taoiseach Mr Martin said that the murder had “united the nation in solidarity and revulsion”.

-“No stone will be left unturned in terms of bringing this investigation to a completion and to bring the person responsible for this to justice,” Mr Martin said.
+“No stone will be left unturned in terms of bringing this investigation to a completion and to bring the person responsible for this to justice,” he said.

 Politicians have promised that all resources necessary will be provided to the gardai to find the killer.